Cohen-Macaulay graphs with large girth: Planar Gorenstein graphs of girth at least

 \begin{thm} Let $G$ be a connected planar graph of girth $4$.
 Then, $G$ is Gorenstein if and only if $G$ is in the family $\mathcal G$. \end{thm}

-\begin{proof} If $G$ is Gorenstein, then $G$ is in the class $W_2$ (note that $G$ has no isolated vertecies).
-Using Lemma \ref{P}, $G$ is a member of family $\mathcal G$.
+\begin{proof} Note that $G$ has no isolated vertices.
+Assume that $G$ is Gorenstein, then $G$ is in the class $W_2$ by Lemma $\ref{G}$.
+Hence, $G$ is in the family $\mathcal G$ by Lemma \ref{P}.

 Conversely, if $G$ is a member of $\mathcal G$, we may assume that $G=G_n$ for some $n\geq 3$.
-Because of Proposition $\ref{EG1}$, $I(G_n)^2$ is Cohen-Macaulay over any field $k$.
-Hence, by \cite[Theorem 2.1]{RTY}, one has $G_n$ must be Gorenstein as required. \end{proof}
+By Proposition $\ref{EG1}$, we have $I(G_n)^2$ is Cohen-Macaulay over any field $k$.
+This fact, together with \cite[Theorem 2.1]{RTY}, implies that $G_n$ is Gorenstein, as required. \end{proof}